plotly/academy/_react/part-2.md

 We know that the URL has a prefix that's always the same, `http://api.openweathermap.org/data/2.5/forecast?q=`, and a suffix that's always the same, `&APPID=YOURAPIKEY&units=metric`.
 The sole thing we need to do is insert the location the user entered into the URL!

+TK explanation how to change the units of the data we get back via the `units` URL parameter

 Now, if you're thinking this through you know what might happen – the user might enter spaces in the input!
 URLs with spaces aren't valid, so it wouldn't work and everything would break!
 While that is true, JavaScript gives us a very handy method to escape non-URL-friendly characters.
 It is called `encodeURIComponent()`, and this is how one uses it:

 ```JS